Bargaining Unit: At Will

 The information listed below is meant to serve as examples of the job duties and responsibilities for positions in this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

 - Selects, trains, and evaluates the performance of assigned staff.
+Implements disciplinary procedures and establishes high standards for the efficient and professional operation of the department.

 - Prepares the Department’s annual budget; reviews expenditures to ensure they remain within prescribed limits; and justifies budget variances.